LarsBesselmann/MoRE_WhereAMI/README.md

 		cd WhereAmI

-4. As the modresorts project depends on was_public.jar, you must make it visible to maven to avoid build failures.
+4. As the WhereAMI project depends on was_public.jar, you must make it visible to maven to avoid build failures.
 Run the following command

    	    mvn install:install-file -Dfile=./was_dependency/was_public.jar -DpomFile=./was_dependency/was_public-9.0.0.pom